GENOM-IC-Cochin/Radish/www/intro.md

 -   In the **Data** tab, load the `results.RData` file, provided in the `NGSXX-XX_Resultats` folder given to you by GENOM'IC.

 -   Assess the samples' quality in the **PCA** tab.
-You can remove a sample and the PCA plot gets redrawn, if you want to see if a specific sample might be an outlier. *However*, this does not impact subsequent figures and the analysis on the whole : if you want to re-analyse the data, while excluding a sample, please [contact us](mailto:ngs.u1016@inserm.fr).
+You can remove a sample and the PCA plot gets redrawn, if you want to assess the distribution of samples without a possible outlier.
+The incriminated sample is removed from the raw data, and the normalisation, as well as the regularising transformation, are recalculated.
+Finally, the singular value decomposition is recomputed and the plot redrawn.
+Thus, the whole process can be somewhat long. *In any case*, this does not impact subsequent figures and the analysis on the whole : if you want to re-analyse the data, while excluding a sample, please [contact us](mailto:ngs.u1016@inserm.fr).

 -   Set the **contrast** you want to study : in the top left bar, you can select the contrast of conditions you want to study, for instance *Treatment\_vs\_Control*.